Mark S. Golub: Rabbi

 Golub explained that he was a "Humanistic" Jew, favoring Midrashic or Rabbinic approaches to the Tradition over labeling himself "Reform" or "Reconstructionist".
 Since 1979 he had been the rabbi of Chavurah Aytz Chayim (Stamford, CT).

 After his ordination in 1972, Golub became the Editorial Director and Director of Public Affairs for telephone-talk station WMCA Radio in New York City.
 In addition to writing WMCA's editorials and writing WMCA's FCC License Renewal Applications, Golub worked with the station's ombudsman organization "Call For Action", was the substitute host for talk-show hosts Barry Gray and Barry Farber, and hosted his own weekly talk show.

-Also in 1972, Golub became the founding rabbi of a chavurah in Stamford, CT, called Chavurat Aytz Chayim, with an emphasis on adult study and family participation.
+Also in 1972, Golub became the founding rabbi of a chavurah in Stamford, Connecticut, called Chavurat Aytz Chayim, with an emphasis on adult study and family participation.
 In 1973, a similar group of families in neighboring Greenwich, Connecticut, Chavurat Deevray Torah, asked Golub to become their founding rabbi on alternate weekends.
 The two congregations later merged as Chavurat Aytz Chayim.

-Golub held an honorary doctorate from HUC-JIR, and was listed as one of Newsweek Magazine's top 50 most influential rabbis in America in 2009.
+Golub held an honorary doctorate from Hebrew Union College – Jewish Institute of Religion, and was listed as one of Newsweeks top 50 most influential rabbis in America in 2009.